-Please see Annex for the consolidated table of preliminary recommendations, options, and questions.
+Please see Annex B for the consolidated table of preliminary recommendations, options, and questions.

 In addition, this report seeks to record key discussions in Work Track 5, including issues raised, proposals put forward, benefits and drawbacks identified, and positions held by Work Track members.
 Please see Part 2, section f of this report for details.
 Part 2, section f includes discussion of specific categories of terms and also reflects high-level discussion on broader issues, such as: